 publishing a website and have a local stored in a folder, your source may look

-However, its very common, even when publishing your own websites, to have images hosted somewhere else on the internet.
+However, it's very common, even when publishing your own websites, to have images hosted somewhere else on the internet.
 In these situations, we need to provide a full URL as the source:

-img tag would have
+img tag has

 nothing to display.